 Matthew grew up in Florence, KY and attended Murray State University.
 After graduating with a degree in Music Education in 2002, Matthew moved to Alabama to serve at a Christian camp.
 During his time there, he felt called to attend seminary, and headed over to Westminster Seminary California (MDiv 2010), where he met Sherrene (MA Theological Studies, 2011).
 Somehow, Matthew convinced Sherrene to marry him, leave her large Indian family in southern California, and move to Alabama with him.
 They were married on 9-10-11, adopted their dog, Bhindi, three months later, and are excited to welcome the nations as they serve with Reformed University Fellowship-International.
 Matthew and Sherrene recently welcomed their son Isaac into the family and are serving at George Mason University in Virginia.

-Westminster Theological College and Seminary Uganda seeks to glorify God by educating and equipping pastors and leaders to serve Christ's church and advance His kingdom in Africa.
+Africa Reformation Theological Seminary Uganda seeks to glorify God by educating and equipping pastors and leaders to serve Christ's church and advance His kingdom in Africa.
 Our mission is to train and equip pastors, preachers, church planters and leaders who have a passion for the gospel of grace and a zeal for building and multiplying healthy, strong, biblical, God-centered and Christ-exalting churches in Uganda, Africa and to the ends of the earth.
 Africa needs trained pastors and leaders who will be able to equip a huge African Church in the Word of God for a worldwide harvest.

 Tim immigrated to the U.S. when his father accepted a pastorate in San Francisco.
 As a youth he was rebellious but came to faith in Christ during college.
 After receiving his B.A. at UC Berkeley and M. Div. at Westminster Theological Seminary, Tim was ordained a PCA teaching elder.
 Moonsook was the first to attend church in her family, often gathering friends to join her.
 She graduated from Young Nam University (South Korea) and became a teacher.
 Tim met Moonsook in Korea and married in 2005.
 The Lims followed Christ to Cambodia in 2012 in response to God’s call.
 Because of the Pol Pot regime and the ensuing civil wars, 50 percent of Cambodians are under the age of 21.
 Workers are needed to train young Cambodian Christians to become leaders who would build the church, nation, and society.
 As the MTW director of theological education for Southeast Asia, Tim has been addressing this need in Cambodia and other countries in South Asia by producing theological curriculum for Asian contexts, teaching in Bible schools, discipling national leaders, and supporting national church plants.
 Future plans include developing vocational outreach ministries through Korean or English teaching.